Nicely explained, thanks!

-Preferments fall into three main types: poolish, biga, and pâte fermentée.
+Preferments fall into three main types: poolish, biga, and pâte fermentée:

 Poolish, also known as French preferment, is made of equal parts of water and flour.
 It’s usually added with a small amount (about 0.25%) of commercial yeast and doesn’t contain salt.
-Poolish will look shaggy when it’s mixed for the first time, but will get loose as it ferments.
+Poolish will look shaggy when it’s mixed for the first time but will get loose as it ferments.

 The French named this technique after Polish bakers, who introduced it to France.
 It was originally used for making pastries, but it’s now used all over the world for bread.

 Biga is the Italian version of a preferment.
 It’s similar to Poolish but is often made as a stiff mixture.
 It can consist of up to two parts flour and one part water.
 This makes sure that it’s closer to a bread dough rather than pastry dough.
 Because it is stiffer, slightly more yeast is added (0.5%) to speed up the rise.
 Salt is occasionally added, but it’s a really personal preference.
 It’s commonly used for Italian bread like ciabatta and focaccia

 Pâte Fermentée is the French term for fermented dough, also known as “old dough”.
 It used to be the most popular way to make bread in France.
-These days it’s use is less prolific, however one of the most famous bakeries in the world Poilaine still uses it to this day for their miches.
+These days its use is less prolific, however, one of the most famous bakeries in the world Poilaine still uses it to this day for their Miches.

 The Pate Fermentee can be stored for 8-12 hours at room temperature.
 It can also be kept for a few days in the refrigerator before it loses its leavening ability.

 Whatever your desired results may be, poolish and biga can be used interchangeably.
-You’ll just have to adjust the amount of water used in the dough based on if you use a wet (poolish) or stiff (biga) preferment.
+You’ll just have to adjust the amount of water used in the dough depending on if you use a wet (poolish) or stiff (biga) preferment.

 Preferments, such as Poolish, Biga, and Pate Fermentee are all great choices for bread.
 They provide a source of organic acids and developed gluten for the dough.
-Including any type of preferment enhances flavors and matures the gluten structure for a better rise and oven spring.
+Including any type of preferment enhances flavours and matures the gluten structure for a better rise and oven spring.

 There are a few differences between the three.
 The Poolish is always made up of 100% hydration.
-While the Biga may contain 50%-100% water, depending on desired flavor or function.
+While the Biga may contain 50%-100% water, depending on desired flavour or function.
 Salt can be added to the Pate Fermentee, sometimes to biga, but never to poolish.

 It is important to know when it’s the right time to include preferment in your dough.
-Having a great moisture and dough expansion lie there.
-The ripeness of three preferments varies according to their yeast and water content.
+Having great moisture and dough expansion lie there.
+The ripeness of the three preferments varies according to their yeast and water content.